Roller skating: Urban skating

-Among skaters not committed to a particular discipline, a popular social activity is the group skate or street skate, in which large groups of skaters regularly meet to skate together, usually on city streets.
+Among skaters not committed to a particular discipline, a popular social activity is the group skate or urban skating, in which large groups of skaters regularly meet to skate together, usually on city streets.
 One such group is the San Francisco Midnight Rollers.
 In 1989 the small 15–20 group that became the Midnight Rollers explored the closed doubIe-decker Embarcadero Freeway after the Loma-Prieta earthquake until it was torn down.
 At which point the new route was created settling on Friday nights at 9 pm from the San Francisco Ferry Building circling 12 miles around the city back at midnight to the start.

 Although such touring existed among quad roller skate clubs in the 1970s and 1980s, it made the jump to inline skates in 1990 with groups in large cities throughout the United States.
 In some cases, hundreds of skaters would regularly participate, resembling a rolling party.
 In the late 1990s, the group skate phenomenon spread to Europe and east Asia.
 The weekly Friday night skate in Paris, France (called Pari Roller) is believed to be one of the largest repeating group skates in the world.
 At times, it has had as many as 35,000 skaters participating on the boulevards of Paris, on a single night.

 The Sunday Skate Night in Berlin also attracts over 10,000 skaters during the summer, and Copenhagen, Munich, Frankfurt, Amsterdam, Buenos Aires, London, San Francisco, Los Angeles, New York, and Tokyo host other popular events.
 Charity skates in Paris have attracted 50,000 participants (the yearly Paris-Versailles skate).
 The current Official Guinness World Record holder is Nightskating Warszawa (Poland) in number of 4013 participants from 19 June 2014, but their real record from 25 April 2015, is 7303 participants and over 38 000 skaters total in 10 events in season 2015.